hughcoleman/purple/README.md

 ###### License

-The original project by Brian Neal was released under the [MIT License](https://choosealicense.com/licenses/mit/).
+The original project by Brian Neal, `purple`, was released under the [MIT License](https://choosealicense.com/licenses/mit/).
 Modifications are also licensed under MIT.